Chümoukedima district: Sports

 The Nagaland Cricket Association Stadium is located in Sovima.

 Transportation

 Air

 The Dimapur Airport located at 3rd Mile about 9 km from the district headquarters at Chümoukedima.

 Rail

-Chümoukedima District is served by the Chümoukedima Shokhuvi Railway Station located 10 km south-west from Chümoukedima.
+Chümoukedima District is served by the Shokhüvi railway station located 10 km south-west from Chümoukedima.
 The Dimapur Railway Station is located 12 km north from the city centre at Chümoukedima.

 Road

 The National Highway 2 (NH2) & National Highway 129A (NH129A) and also the Asian Highway 1 (AH1) & Asian Highway 2 (AH2) passes through the district.